dougwollison/nlingual/readme.txt

 **Details on each release can be found [on the GitHub releases page](https://github.com/dougwollison/nlingual/releases) for this project.**

 = 1.2.2 =
-Bug fix with langauges table creation (props vianney)
+Bug fix with languages table creation (props vianney)

 = 1.2.1 =
 Bug fixes and ACF compatability improvements.